rate-nl/ISO/readme.md

 ## 1. Purpose

 The purpose of this Information Security Policy is to establish a framework for managing and protecting Rate's information assets, ensuring their confidentiality, integrity, and availability.
-This policy aligns with the requirements of ISO/IEC 27001:2022 and demonstrates our commitment to information security.
+This policy aligns with the requirements of ISO  27001:2022 and demonstrates our commitment to information security.

 ## 2. Scope